Skip to content

 Values: True, False | Default = False

 Enables support for OpenID Connect (OIDC) authentication, allowing to use single sign-on (SSO) with OIDC providers.
 When enabled, this shows a button on the login page that allows users to authenticate using an OIDC provider.
-Users are associated by the email address provided from the OIDC provider, which is used as the username in linkding.
+Users are associated by the email address provided from the OIDC provider, which is by default also used as username in linkding.
+You can configure a custom claim to be used as username with OIDC_USERNAME_CLAIM.
 If there is no user with that email address as username, a new user is created automatically.

 This requires configuring a number of options, which of those you need depends on which OIDC provider you use and how it is configured.
 In general, you should find the required information in the UI of your OIDC provider, or its documentation.